ERC-20

 SafeERC20FailedOperation(address token) error

-An operation with an ERC20 token failed.
+An operation with an ERC-20 token failed.

 SafeERC20FailedDecreaseAllowance(address spender, uint256 currentAllowance, uint256 requestedDecrease) error